Team-Bedoster/Arroster/contributing.md

 * **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Atom which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 * **Explain why this enhancement would be useful** to most Atom users and isn't something that can or should be implemented as a [community package](#atom-and-packages).
 * **List some other text editors or applications where this enhancement exists.**
-* **Specify which version of Atom you're using.** You can get the exact version by running `atom -v` in your terminal, or by starting Atom and running the `Application: About` command from the [Command Palette](https://github.com/atom/command-palette).
-* **Specify the name and version of the OS you're using.**

-### Your First Code Contribution

-Unsure where to begin contributing to Atom?
-You can start by looking through these `beginner` and `help-wanted` issues:

-* [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.

-Both issue lists are sorted by total number of comments.
-While not perfect, number of comments is a reasonable proxy for impact a given change will have.

-If you want to read about using Atom or developing packages in Atom, the [Atom Flight Manual](https://flight-manual.atom.io) is free and available online.
-You can find the source to the manual in [atom/flight-manual.atom.io](https://github.com/atom/flight-manual.atom.io).

-#### Local development

-Atom Core and all packages can be developed locally.
-For instructions on how to do this, see the following sections in the [Atom Flight Manual](https://flight-manual.atom.io):

-* [Hacking on Atom Core][hacking-on-atom-core]
-* [Contributing to Official Atom Packages][contributing-to-official-atom-packages]

 ### Pull Requests